 ● Ban of ICE cars for daily usage by 2035 (it would require a special license, and the owner would pay a carbon tax per km)

-● Carbon reporting mandatory for all companies with more than EUR 10Mln turnover by 2024
+● Carbon reporting is mandatory for all companies with more than EUR 10Mln turnover by 2024

 ● Obligation to communicate to the consumer the CO2 footprint of every good and service by 2025

-● One free CO2 audit per year for household and business with less than EUR 10 Mln turnover starting from 2022
+● One free CO2 audit per year for households and businesses with less than EUR 10 Mln turnover starting from 2022

 Governments would define Economic support packages to address the Climate Change crisis.